Multicoin-co/node-stratum-pool/README.md

     "nValue": 1024, //optional - defaults to 1024
     "rValue": 1, //optional - defaults to 1
-    "txMessages": false, //optional - defaults to false,
+    "txMessages": false, //optional - defaults to false, "coinbase": "MyFunPool", // So explorers can see who mined the block

     /* Magic value only required for setting up p2p block notifications.
 It is found in the daemon source code as the pchMessageStart variable.